tshepang/blog/content/computing/most exciting software projects.rst

 These are what I find to be the most exciting projects, today:

-* PyPy__

-  It's been alive for over 10 years, but remains among the most exciting of all Python projects.
-I greatly anticipate the stable release of its most visible sub-project, `Transactional Memory`__.
-  It's an approach that simplifies multi-threaded programming while also bypassing the GIL.
-There is no ETA, but a rough estimate is sometime in 2016 :(

 * Rust__

   A new programming language meant to replace C++: